FardinShafi/fm_allocations/README.md

 ## Testing

-In a seperate terminal, open a virtual environment while the server is server in the first terminal.
+In a seperate terminal, open a virtual environment while the server is running in the first terminal.
 Then run these tests.

 1. MongoDB connection test: